 The College of New Jersey seeks to maintain a positive learning and work environment for its students and employees.
 Such an environment can exist only if all members of the campus community treat each other with respect.
 The College, therefore, prohibits illegal discrimination including harassment based on another person's status.
-Status refers to race, creed, color, national origin, ancestry, age, sex, affectional or sexual orientation, marital status, familial status, disability, nationality, or liability for service in the Armed Forces of the United States.
+Status refers to race, creed, color, national origin, ancestry, religion, age, sex/gender (including pregnancy), affectional or sexual orientation, marital status/civil union, domestic partnership status, gender identity or expression, familial status, disability, atypical hereditary cellular or blood trait, genetic information, nationality, sexual harrasment, retaliation, or liability for service in the Armed Forces of the United States.
 Discrimination in terms, conditions, or privileges of employment or discrimination in academic enrollment, assignment, grade, or the conferral of any academic or college-related benefit violates college policy.